 A. Once role casting is accomplished, we distribute the scripts and music to the children so they have time to memorize their lines and songs and be familiar with the show before camps/workshops start.

 Q. What do they need to wear to camp?

 A. Comfortable clothing that they can easily move in.
 Dance shoes are preferred for safety reasons, but not mandatory.
 Flip-flops and sandals are not permitted.
 Hair should be pulled back out of the student's face.

 Q. What is a typical day at a camp/workshop like?

 A. We begin with vocal, acting and dance warm ups.
 We then divide into smaller groups to learn choreography, music, scene work, and have costume fittings.
 Then the groups rotate.
 Late in the morning we have snack and recess time outside.
-Towards the end of the day we re-group and review.
+Towards the end of the day we re-group and review what we have learned that day.
 Our days also include theatre games, improvisational exercises, and tons of fun!

 Meet the Theatre Arts Studio team

 The staff at Theatre Arts Studio are professional musical theatre performers and educators.
 Our goal is to encourage and support each young performer to shine to best of their ability.

 Barbara began dancing at the age of 3.
 Her professional career began at 17.
 Her credits include national tours, commercials, modeling, television, the Radio City Music Hall Rockettes, and, on Broadway, in the original productions of Sugar Babies and 42nd St. In recent years she has devoted herself to choreography and educating children and young adults in Musical Theater.
 Barbara is now choreographing Lin Manuel's In The Herights with The Actor's Studio of Westchester.
 Barbara is a member of SAG-AFTRA, AGVA and Actors' Equity Association.